themegrill/colormag/readme.txt

 and we will include it within the theme from next version update.

 == Changelog ==
-= Version TBD =
+= Version 4.0.6 - 2024-11-20 =
 * Enhancement   - Compatibility with Page Builder by SiteOrigin.
 * Fix           - Offset background color issue.
 * Fix           - TG: Featured Posts (Style 1) style issue.

 = Version 4.0.5 - 2024-11-15 =
 * Fix   - WordPress 6.7 customizer css issue.